michparlevliet/michparlevliet/README.md

 - 👋 Hi, I’m @michparlevliet
 - 👀 I’m interested in databases and full-stack development
-- 🌱 I’m currently learning JS, HTML, CSS, C#, and SQL.
+- 🌱 I’m currently working with JS, node.js, C#, and PHP.
 I'd like to learn Python next.

 <!---
 michparlevliet/michparlevliet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.